top of page

 Once calm and caffeinated head to Haga Nygata, the beautiful cobblestoned main street of Gothenburg's old town.
 The street features independent cafes, lovely bookshops, and the kind of beautiful homeware stores that make you wish you had checked more luggage!

 You will probably see tourists queueing nearby for the famous Hagabullen, a giant cinnamon bun the size of a dinner plate.
-As a local, I will be completely honest with you: it is highly overrated, dry, and mostly just a tourist novelty.
+As a local, I will be completely honest with you: it is mostly just a tourist novelty.
 Save your money, order a normal sized, tastier cinnamon bun from Kafé Magasinet instead, and enjoy a proper slow Swedish fika there.

 Late Morning: Slottsskogen